Environment Canada has issued a Weather Warning for the Niagara Region:

 Environment Canada will continue to monitor this evolving storm.

 Residents are reminded not to park on the street during a snowstorm while snow clearing operations are underway.
 Parked cars make plowing difficult, and sometimes impossible.
 If vehicles are not removed from City streets during plowing, and are found to contravene the Overnight Parking by-law, they will be towed.
 With your help, winter maintenance crews can plow snow faster and more efficiently and you will reduce the chances of having to dig your car out of a snow drift.

 Snow Plow Operations

 Snow plows have no place to push the snow except to the curb or shoulder of the road.
-Sometimes this happens just after you have finished shoveling.
+Sometimes this happens just after you have finished shovelling.
 We appreciate that this can be frustrating; however, we ask your cooperation in clearing the snow without placing it on the roadway.
 It is illegal to push snow from your property onto the street.
-If you hire a private contractor to clear your driveway, make sure the contractor does not push snow into the traveled portion of the roadway, or fill in sidewalks.
+If you hire a private contractor to clear your driveway, make sure the contractor does not push snow into the travelled portion of the roadway, or fill in sidewalks.

 For more information on winter roadway service and maintenance levels in the City, visit the Winter Maintenance page.

 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to firstname.lastname@example.org or tweet reports using #ONStorm.